prashant-singh-2001/gamified_tracker/docs/features/error-handling.md

 one previously read `@FutureOrPresent`, which had the rule exactly backwards: you log time you have already spent, so a start time in the future is the invalid case.

-**api-gateway — the no-enumeration 401 above, plus the same validation 400.** Its DTOs had carried `@Email`/`@NotBlank` constraints for a long time, but the service had no `spring-boot-starter-validation` on the classpath and no `@Valid` on the controller — so there was no validator to run them and the annotations were dead.
-All three parts (starter, `@Valid`, handler) are now present, which is what makes them enforceable.
-One constraint was deleted rather than enforced: `RegisterRequest.role` was annotated `@NotNull` while `AuthService.register` explicitly defaults a null role to `Role.USER` — turning validation on with that annotation intact would have started rejecting ordinary registrations.
-The service's default is the real rule, so the annotation went.

 **gamification-service — 404 + a validation 400:**
 ```java
 @RestControllerAdvice